NEW FACULTY POSITIONS IN THE COLLEGE OF ENGINEERING & APPLIED SCIENCE

-The University of Wisconsin-Milwaukee (UWM) invites applications for multiple new faculty positions at all tenure-track and tenure levels in the College of Engineering & Applied Science (CEAS).
+The University of Wisconsin-Milwaukee (UWM) invites applications for multiple new faculty positions at all tenure-track and tenure levels in the College of Engineering & Applied Science.

 UWM is a doctoral/research intensive university and Wisconsin’s premier public urban institution, offering a comprehensive liberal arts, sciences and professional education at the undergraduate and graduate level to its 28,000 students.
-The College of Engineering & Applied Science consists of six departments–Civil Engineering and Mechanics, Electrical Engineering, Computer Science, Industrial and Manufacturing Engineering, Materials Science and Engineering, and Mechanical Engineering, with ABET accredited programs.
+The College of Engineering & Applied Science consists of six departments–Civil & Environmental Engineering, Electrical Engineering, Computer Science, Industrial and Manufacturing Engineering, Materials Science & Engineering, and Mechanical Engineering, with ABET accredited programs.
 The College has approximately 1,600 undergraduate students and 400 graduate students, both Master’s and Doctoral.
 Greater Milwaukee, the third-ranked manufacturing center in the United States, is home to 400+ engineering firms and 1300+ manufacturing firms with annual receipts of 24 billion dollars.
-The College has a long history of industrial collaboration and research support.
+The College has a long history of industrial collaboration and research support

 Candidates must have completed a doctoral degree in an appropriate engineering or related field and have a strong research record appropriate for the rank that is being applied for.
 Desired attributes include strong extramural funding record and teaching experience as well as internationally recognized expertise for senior applicants or potential to establish an independent, extramurally funded research program for junior applicants.

 On-Line Application Procedure: Application materials should include: a letter describing your interest in and qualifications for the position; a detailed curriculum vitae; a research plan; a teaching statement, and a minimum of three references that includes names, addresses (including e-mail), and telephone numbers.
 The complete application package must be submitted electronically to: